Author has written 5 stories for Eyeshield 21, Bleach, Saiyuki, and Trigun.

 Yuri: Means the fanfic focuses on a female/female pairing.
 Seemingly not nearly as common as yaois.

 Lemon: Used in the summary, this term warns the reader of sexual content.
-Guaranteed to be an "M" rated story.
+Guaranteed to be an "M" rated story, and if it's not shame on the author because it should be.

 Lime: Used in the summary, this term warns the reader of content that isn't quite as bad as a lemon.
 Limes can be "T" rated, whether it's just from characters being intimate (like kissing or snuggling) or a mentioning of sex without it actually being written in the scene.